viniciuscosta12/Ascan-DevOps-Challenge/README.md

 #### [Kube Prometheus Stack](https://github.com/prometheus-operator/kube-prometheus)

 Installs the kube-prometheus-stack, a collection of Kubernetes manifests, [Grafana](http://grafana.com/) dashboards, [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and  combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with [Prometheus](https://prometheus.io/) using the Prometheus Operator.

+- In the secret.yaml file you can change the admin password before deploy kube-prometheus-stack.
+>Note: Use encode base64

 Initialize Terraform in your project directory:
 ````sh